-In Gouldner's context, the terms 'critical', 'critic', or 'criticize' refer not to the expected analytical function of the scientist in his or her everyday activities; that is, one who reflects on and analyzes the technical adequacy of the scientific practices of theory and research.
-Later, of course, Gouldner was to identify this practise as normal science in Kuhn's strict sense.
+In Gouldner's context, the terms critical, critic, or criticize refer not to the expected analytical function of the scientist in his or her everyday activities; that is, one who reflects on and analyzes the technical adequacy of the scientific practices of theory and research.
+Later, of course, Gouldner was to identify this practice as normal science in Kuhn's strict sense.
 With the emergence of a science, Kuhn states precisely that criticism ends.
 Here, we may take Kuhn's meaning to be exactly that of Gouldner.
 To engage in the activity of the critic not as a technician but as an intellectual is to reflect upon and to analyze the foundational adequacy of theoretical and research practices.

 For the natural sciences Kuhn's conception of paradigm is his interpretation of the foundational nature of scientific practice.

-Gouldner (1962) had two references to the meaning of the intellectual critic as against the technical critic.
+Gouldner had two references to the meaning of the intellectual critic as against the technical critic.
 His explicit reference is to Socrates.
 The implicit reference is to Marx.
 The intellectual critic is one who, in making a value-judgment, is bringing into question the foundations of any cultural practice of meaning-making - societal, religious, philosophical or scientific.
-Gouldner's thesis is the claim that objectivism converts the scientist into one who renounces intellectualism in the name of technicism.
-To criticize the foundations of any cultural practice of meaning-making from the common-sense or ordinary forms of life to the uncommon-sense or extra-ordinary forms of life is, for the technician a taboo.
+Gouldner's thesis is the claim that objectivism converts the scientist into one who renounces intellectualism in the name of "technicism".
+To criticize the foundations of any cultural practice of meaning-making from the commonsense or ordinary forms of life to the uncommonsense or extraordinary forms of life is, for the technician, a taboo.
 Gouldner's special view of this kind of practice, especially in sociology, can be called abjectification.

-In the practise of the myth of value-free science the sociologist renounced his (and her) intellectual responsibilities and therefore abjected that self before society and his or her profession.
+In the practise of the myth of value-free science the sociologist renounced his (and her) intellectual responsibilities and therefore "abjected" the self before society and his or her profession.
 Gouldner's analysis of this renunciation reveals a variety of serious consequences flowing from it.
-I shall refer to these serious consequences flowing from neutralization - the renunciation of intellectual criticism - as the casualties of neutrality.
-The casualties of neutrality in Gouldner's analysis can be understood to be symptomatic of pathology and the suggestion of a problem.
+I shall refer to these consequences flowing from neutralization - the renunciation of intellectual criticism - as the casualties of neutrality.
+These casualties can be understood to be symptomatic of pathology and the suggestion of a problem.
 The casualties are symptoms of the cognitive pathology of objectivism and they suggest that science in the twentieth century is not simply a source of social problems, it is a social problem.
 The deeper suggestion is that Gouldner was beginning to see science as a social problem because he sees certain forms of modern rationality as profoundly problematic.